-My favourite sections of the route were Bocchetta Bassa dei Massodi pass, around 1 hour into the ferrata, and the long ladder leading to Bocchetta della Valazza with dramatic views of one of the spires of Cima Brenta right ahead.
+My favorite sections of the route were the Bocchetta Bassa dei Massodi pass, around 1 hour into the Ferrata, and the long ladder leading to Bocchetta Della Valazza with dramatic views of one of the spires of Cima Brenta right ahead.
 Refer to the photos above.
 You can find those places in the photo descriptions.

-We reached the second pass in around 2 hours after leaving the refuge.
-From the Bochetta della Valazza pass it is another hour traversing along the ledges of the western face of Cima Brenta.
-On a good weather day you can look down towards Lake Molveno, close to 2000 vertical meters below!
+We reached the second pass around 2 hours after leaving the refuge.
+From the Bochetta Della Valazza pass, it is another hour traversing along the ledges of the western face of Cima Brenta.
+On a good weather day, you can look down towards Lake Molveno, close to 2000 vertical meters below!

 The last 45 minutes of the Ferrata consists of a sharp descent to Bocca del Tuckett.
 From there as you enter the sentiero attrezzato della Sega Alta (O.Orsi) you will face the most tricky part of the traverse – a descent down Vedretta di Tuckett – a year-round snowfield.

 Take extra care when going down and make sure to place your steps securely.
 Whilst it’s not a sharp descend you want to avoid sliding down as much as possible.
 This is the only time I wished I had crampons but my hiking poles definitely helped with keeping my balance.

 40 minutes after leaving Bocca del Tuckett you should arrive at rifugio Tuckett, where you had spent your first night!
 Don’t drink that victory beer yet though!